khellajonathan-eng/Cutlass/README.md

 This is a solo project.
 Mr. Created Everything: airbreather5277 aka mynameisajoke
 ## Versioning
-It uses a four-part Versioning system.
+It uses a three-part Versioning system.
-REVAMP.MAJOR.MINOR.PATCH
+MINOR.MINOR.PATCH
-or as I like to call it
+or as I like to call it REALHUGE.BIGBUTNOTHUGE.PRETTYSMALLBUTSTILLWORTHNOTING Cutlass is in 1.3.0
-REAL HUGE.BIGBUTNOTHUGE.PRETTYSMALLBUTSTILLWORTHNOTING.OKAYTHISISREALSMALL
-Cutlass is in 1.2.4.0

 ## Why Cutlass?
 It is a procedural map generator that could be used for many things.